Minnesota Police Called To Check On Man Standing Out In The Cold, Find It’s A Cardboard Cutout Of MyPillow CEO

 “Upon arriving on-scene, Officers discovered the adult male in need of possible assistance was actually a cardboard cutout of MyPillow CEO and inventor Mike Lindell,” the post read.
 “Those cardboard cutouts sure can look real from a distance and the caller certainly was not wanting to get too close thinking who is this deranged person standing outside in the cold hugging a pillow; always better to call the police.”

-This wasn’t the first time that police were called for an instance of mistaken identity.
-Back in September, police in Ohio were called for what someone thought was a dead body in a park.
-When officers arrived they found that it wasn’t a body at all but instead a very realistic sex doll that someone had discarded.
+This wasn’t the first time that police were contacted for what turned out to be a case of mistaken identity.
+Back in September, law enforcement in Ohio was called for what someone thought was a dead body in a park.
+When officers arrived, they found that it wasn’t a body at all, but instead a very realistic sex doll that someone had discarded.

 The incident took place in Colerain Township, where engineers with Hamilton County were working in the Richardson Forest Preserve and saw what they thought to be a body.
-As Fox 59 reported, the body had been partially wrapped in a garbage bag, adding to the appearance of a dead body.
+As Fox 59 reported, the doll had been partially wrapped in a garbage bag, adding to the appearance of a dead body.
 Afterward, police said that the doll had such realistic features that they weren’t surprised it was mistaken for a dead body.

 Police said they were able to dispose of the sex doll, which they referred to in a press release as a “recreational mannequin.”